Pumping station: Canal water supply

 In countries with canal systems, pumping stations are also frequent.
 Because of the way the system of canal locks work, water is lost from the upper part of a canal each time a vessel passes through.
 Also, most lock gates are not watertight, so some water leaks from the higher levels of the canal to those lower down.
 The water has to be replaced or eventually the upper levels of the canal would not hold enough water to be navigable.

 Canals are usually fed by diverting water from streams and rivers into the upper parts of the canal, but if no suitable source is available, a pumping station can be used to maintain the water level.
 An example of a canal pumping station is the Claverton Pumping Station on the Kennet and Avon Canal in southern England, United Kingdom.
 This pumps water from the nearby River Avon to the canal using pumps driven by a waterwheel which is powered by the river.

 Where no external water supply is available, back pumping systems may be employed.
 Water is extracted from the canal below the lowest lock of a flight and is pumped back to the top of the flight, ready for the next boat to pass through.
 Such installations are usually small.

 Land drainage

-New Orleans, Louisiana: Metairie Pumping Station, also known as Pumping Station 6, building, constructed in 1899, near Metairie Road and the head of the 17th Street Canal.
-Now housing 15 Wood Screw Pumps, it can move over 6 e9USgal of water a day.
+New Orleans, Louisiana: Metairie Pumping Station, also known as Pumping Station 6, was constructed in 1899, near Metairie Road and the head of the 17th Street Canal.

 When low-lying areas of land are drained, the general method is to dig drainage ditches.
 However, if the area is below sea level then it is necessary to pump the water upwards into water channels that finally drain into the sea.

-The Victorians understood this concept, and in the United Kingdom they built pumping stations with water pumps, powered by steam engines to accomplish this task.
-In Lincolnshire, large areas of wetland at sea level, called The Fens, were turned into rich arable farmland by this method.
-The land is full of nutrients because of the accumulation of sedimentary mud that created the land initially.